 Where would Cincinnati BRT go?

-BRT corridors could be created along the Glenway Ave., Hamilton Ave., Reading Rd. and Montgomery Rd. corridors.
+BRT corridors could be created along the Glenway Ave. and Reading Rd. corridors.

 Where does BRT already exist?